jamesshore/ergotest/README.md

 Ergotest is for **Node.js only**.
 It uses Node.js APIs and won’t work in the browser.

 Other than that, Ergotest is designed for experienced practitioners using test-driven development.
-It's designed to be used by people who want:

-* **fast unit tests**, not slow end-to-end tests
-* **reliable tests**, not flaky tests
-* **composable libraries**, not do-everything frameworks
+Several popular features are deliberately excluded, and are unlikely to ever be added:

+* **no auto-mocking**
+* **no automatic retries**
+* **no parameterized tests**
-* **[Nullables](https://www.jamesshore.com/s/nullables)** or hand-rolled test doubles, not mocking libraries
+* **no test coverage**
-* **Node APIs**, not command-line tools

-Features needed by slow, flaky test suites are deliberately excluded, as are features for auto-mocking.
+* **no benchmarking**

-Ergotest doesn't include a command-line tool.
-You're expected to integrate it into your automated build, as shown below.
+Ergotest also doesn't include a command-line tool.
+You're expected to integrate it into your automated build.
+If you don’t have an automated build, try [Automatopia](https://github.com/jamesshore/automatopia), or use the starting point provided below.

 ## Quick Start